isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Experience shows that concurrent code is exceptionally hard to get right and that compile-time checking, run-time checks, and testing are less effective at finding concurrency errors than they are at finding errors in sequential code.
-Subtle concurrency errors can have dramatically bad effects, including memory corruption and deadlocks.
+Subtle concurrency errors can have dramatically bad effects, including memory corruption, deadlocks, and security vulnerabilities.

 ##### Example